hosam-hubspire/react-native-upload/example/README.md

 React Native Expo app demonstrating:
 - File selection from library or camera
-- Video thumbnail generation using `expo-video-thumbnails`
+- Video thumbnail generation on selection for preview using `expo-video-thumbnails` - Thumbnails are generated immediately when videos are selected and used for preview in the media list
 - **Unified upload API** - Single `uploadFiles` function that automatically selects chunked or simple upload based on file size
 - Automatic upload method selection (chunked for files >= 5MB, simple for files < 5MB)
 - Multiple file uploads (concurrent)